Published: Feb 03, 2023

 • Map a patient care strategy for improving patient satisfaction, patient loyalty, and technical support

-Key performance indicators you can model with contract simulation tools
+Key performance indicators you can model with payer contract modeling software

-Contract simulation tools are also a great way to model key performance indicators — measurable values that show how effectively an organization achieves key business objectives.
+Contract simulation tools are also a great way to model healthcare revenue cycle key performance indicators — measurable values that show how effectively an organization achieves key business objectives.

 You can use KPIs to create: